strimzi/strimzi.github.io/_posts/2025-06-24-kafka-queue.md

 The broker configurations can be set in your Kafka CR like shown in the example above.
 And the consumer configurations can be set in your client application, like shown in the Java API example.

+### The current limitations of the feature

+This feature is currently not recommended for production clusters as of Apache Kafka 4.0.0 but can be tried out with a test cluster as demonstrated above.
+If you are trying out this feature on your existing development/test cluster, note that you will not be able to upgrade to Apache Kafka 4.1 or later.
+You would have to disable this feature first and delete the state topic, in order to upgrade to a later version.

 ### Summary

-This blog post explored how to configure Apache Kafka cluster managed by Strimzi to behave like a traditional queue.
+This blog post explored how to configure a Kafka cluster managed by Strimzi to behave like a traditional queue.
 It introduced the concept of share groups, which enables queue-like consumptions of records, and compares them to regular consumer groups, highlighting their benefits.
 Through hands-on examples, it demonstrated how to consume and acknowledge records using the new KafkaShareConsumer API to achieve queue-style processing.